 There will be no graded papers.
 Instead, you will have a number of drafts

 of papers and revisions of those drafts, and you will receive X's for the drafts

 once they are complete.
 You also will make your own choices of subject

-of chapters to do, and rough-draft study questions or journals to write about
+will be readings of chapters to do, and rough-draft study questions or journals

 In all, I have planned a large